DomenicoMammola/PdfiumPascal/README.md

 # PdfiumPascal
-PDF LCL/VCL Control using PDFium and more
+PDF LCL Control using PDFium and more